lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Terminology
 This section defines the terminology and acronyms used in this document.

+* App: LPWAN Application.
+An application sending/receiving IPv6 packets to/from the Device.

+* APP-IID: Application Interface Identifier.
+Second part of the IPv6 address to identify the application interface

+* Bi: Bidirectional, it can be used in both senses

 * CDA: Compression/Decompression Action.
 An action that is perfomed for both functionnalities to compress a header field or to recover its original value in the decompression phase.

 * Context: A set of rules used to compress/decompress headers

 * Dev: Device.
 Node connected to the LPWAN.
 A Dev may implement SCHC.

-* App: LPWAN Application.
-An application sending/receiving IPv6 packets to/from the Device.

-* SCHC C/D: LPWAN Compressor/Decompressor.
-A process in the network to achieve compression/decompressing headers.
-SCHC C/D uses SCHC rules to perform compression and decompression.
+* Dev-IID: Device Interface Identifier.
+Second part of the IPv6 address to identify the device interface

+* DI: Direction Indicator is a differentiator for matching in order to be able to have different values for both sides.

+* Dw: Down Link direction for compression, from SCHC C/D to Dev

+* FID: Field Indentifier is an index to describe the header fields in the Rule

+* FP: Field Position is a list of possible correct values that a field may use

+* IID: Interface Identifier.
+See the IPv6 addressing architecture {{RFC7136}}

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.

 * Rule: A set of header field values.

 * Rule ID: An identifier for a rule, SCHC C/D and Dev share the same Rule ID for a specific flow.

+* SCHC C/D: Static Context Header Compression Compressor/Decompressor.
+A process in the network to achieve compression/decompressing headers.
+SCHC C/D uses SCHC rules to perform compression and decompression.

 * TV: Target value.
 A value contained in the Rule that will be matched with the value of a header field.

-* FID: Field Indentifier is an index to describe the header fields in the Rule

-* FP: Field Position is a list of possible correct values that a field may use

-* DI: Direction Indicator is a differentiator for matching in order to be able to have different values for both sides.

-* IID: Interface Identifier.
-See the IPv6 addressing architecture {{RFC7136}}

-* Dev-IID: Device Interface Identifier.
-Second part of the IPv6 address to identify the device interface

-* APP-IID: Application Interface Identifier.
-Second part of the IPv6 address to identify the application interface

-* Dw: Down Link direction for compression, from SCHC C/D to Dev

 * Up: Up Link direction for compression, from Dev to SCHC C/D

-* Bi: Bidirectional, it can be used in both senses

 # Static Context Header Compression